suveshmoza/api/README.md

-ATTRIBUTIONS FOR DATA TO BE ADDED VERY SOON, THIS PROJECT IS A WORK IN PROGRESS.

 # Breathe backend
-A modular fastAPI backend for retrieving air quality data across Jammu & Kashmir, used in the **Breathe** app, written in **Python**.
-Zone definitions and AQI breakpoints are stored in external JSON files, and endpoints are registered dynamically at startup.
+A modular FastAPI backend designed to retrieve and standardize air quality data across the Jammu & Kashmir region for the **Breathe** app.
+The system aggregates data from multiple providers: **OpenMeteo** for satellite-based estimates in most districts and the **Central Pollution Control Board** (CPCB) for ground station data in Srinagar.

 ## Structure
 ```breathe/